Top 5 This Week

 Cairns and Tropical North Queensland Complete Guide

-Cairns is the gateway to two of the world’s greatest natural wonders — the Great Barrier Reef and the Daintree Rainforest — which alone would make it one of the most strategically positioned tourist destinations in Australia.
-But Cairns is also genuinely enjoyable in its own right: a relaxed, tropical city with a superb Esplanade Lagoon free swimming pool, a well-developed food scene anchored by fresh seafood, and easy access to a remarkable variety of outdoor adventures.
-First-time visitors to the tropics often underestimate how much is on offer; those who give it three days or more rarely wish they’d spent the time elsewhere.
+Cairns is the gateway to two of the world’s greatest natural wonders — the Great Barrier Reef and the Daintree Rainforest — which alone would put it among Australia’s best-placed destinations.
+But Cairns earns its keep in its own right: a relaxed tropical city with a superb Esplanade Lagoon free swimming pool, a food scene anchored by fresh seafood, and easy reach of a remarkable variety of outdoor adventures.
+First-time visitors to the tropics tend to underestimate how much is on offer; those who give it three days or more rarely wish they’d spent the time elsewhere.

 Getting to and Around Cairns

-Cairns Airport has direct flights from Sydney, Melbourne, Brisbane, Adelaide, Darwin, and Singapore — Qantas, Virgin Australia, and Jetstar all serve the route regularly, and competition keeps prices reasonable when booked in advance.
-Getting around the broader Cairns region requires independent transport for most of the major attractions.
-A rental car is strongly recommended for anyone planning to visit Cape Tribulation, the Atherton Tablelands, or Port Douglas independently — day tours are available for all three, but they’re significantly more enjoyable at your own pace.
+Cairns Airport has direct domestic flights from Sydney, Melbourne, Brisbane, Adelaide, and Darwin — Qantas, Virgin Australia, and Jetstar all serve those routes, and the competition keeps fares reasonable when booked in advance — plus a direct international service to Singapore on Singapore Airlines.
+Getting around the broader Cairns region calls for independent transport to reach most of the major attractions.
+A hire car is the sensible choice for anyone planning to visit Cape Tribulation, the Atherton Tablelands, or Port Douglas under their own steam — day tours run to all three, but they’re far more rewarding at your own pace.
 In Cairns itself, the waterfront Esplanade, Night Markets, and central restaurants are all walkable.

 The Great Barrier Reef from Cairns

-The outer reef is about 90 minutes from Cairns by fast catamaran.
-Operators range from large budget boats (60+ passengers, lower cost, Sunlover Cruises and Reef Magic are reliable) to premium small-group vessels (12–25 passengers, more exclusive reef locations, higher cost).
-For snorkelers, the difference between a budget and premium operator matters more than most travelers expect — smaller boats access less-trafficked sites where coral health is better and the experience more intimate.
-For certified divers, Tusa Dive and Calypso Reef Cruises are consistently well-regarded.
-The key choice: introductory dive (no certification required, under constant instructor supervision, AUD $80–150 additional cost) or snorkel only.
-For non-divers, an introductory dive is widely considered the single best way to experience the reef properly — the difference in what you see at depth versus the surface is significant.
+The outer reef sits about 90 minutes from Cairns by fast catamaran.
+Operators range from large budget boats (60-plus passengers, lower cost — Sunlover Cruises and Reef Magic are dependable) to premium small-group vessels (12–25 passengers, more exclusive reef locations, higher cost).
+For snorkellers, the gap between a budget and a premium operator matters more than most travellers expect — smaller boats reach less-trafficked sites where coral health holds up and the day feels more intimate.
+Certified divers rate Tusa Dive and Calypso Reef Cruises highly.
+The key choice: an introductory dive (no certification required, under constant instructor supervision, AUD$80–$150 extra) or snorkel only.
+For non-divers, that introductory dive is the single best way to experience the reef properly — what you see at depth is a world apart from the surface.

-Port Douglas, 70km north of Cairns, is generally considered a better base for the outer reef — less reef traffic, smaller operators, and the beautiful Low Isles (a coral cay with sheltered snorkeling reachable in 30 minutes) as an excellent alternative for families or those wanting a gentler day.
-Wavelength and Poseidon are both well-regarded Port Douglas operators.
+Port Douglas, 70km north of Cairns, often makes a better base for the outer reef — less reef traffic, smaller operators, and the beautiful Low Isles (a coral cay with sheltered snorkelling reachable in 30 minutes) as a gentler alternative for families.
+Wavelength and Poseidon are both well-run Port Douglas operators.

 The Daintree Rainforest and Cape Tribulation

-The Daintree is 1.5 hours north of Cairns via the Captain Cook Highway — one of Australia’s most scenic coastal drives, passing through Port Douglas and Mossman before reaching the Daintree River crossing.
-A small vehicle ferry (every 10 minutes, no advance booking required) takes you across the river — there is no bridge, which is part of what keeps this area genuinely wild.
+The Daintree lies 1.5 hours north of Cairns via the Captain Cook Highway — one of Australia’s most scenic coastal drives, passing through Port Douglas and Mossman before reaching the Daintree River crossing.
+A small vehicle ferry runs continuously from early morning until midnight (no advance booking required) — there is no bridge, which is part of what keeps this area genuinely wild.
 North of the river, the road narrows and the ancient rainforest closes in.
-Cape Tribulation is where two World Heritage Sites meet: the Daintree Rainforest descends directly onto the beach, making this one of the most unusual coastal landscapes on earth.
+Cape Tribulation is where two World Heritage areas meet: the Daintree Rainforest descends directly onto the beach, a meeting of forest and sea found almost nowhere else on earth.

 Cape Tribulation Beach Daintree Rainforest North Queensland — where the ancient tropical rainforest meets the Great Barrier Reef coastline at the northern end of the Daintree

-Cape Tribulation, North Queensland — the place where the world’s oldest tropical rainforest meets the Great Barrier Reef coastline, two UNESCO World Heritage Sites touching at the tide line
+Cape Tribulation, North Queensland — where the world’s oldest tropical rainforest meets the Great Barrier Reef coastline, two UNESCO World Heritage areas touching at the tide line

-Wildlife is extraordinary — Southern cassowaries (large, endangered flightless birds) are regularly seen on the roadsides; saltwater crocodiles inhabit the river and estuaries (do not swim in the Daintree River or any estuaries north of Cairns without checking conditions).
-The Marrdja Botanical Walk (1.5km loop through the rainforest near Cape Tribulation) and the Dubuji Boardwalk (mangrove ecosystem walk) are both excellent free walks.
-The Daintree Rainforest Lodge or Cape Trib Beach House are outstanding overnight options for those who want to experience the forest after dark, when the wildlife becomes even more active.
+The wildlife here is something else — southern cassowaries (large, endangered flightless birds) turn up on the roadsides; saltwater crocodiles inhabit the river and estuaries, so do not swim in the Daintree River or any estuaries north of Cairns without checking conditions.
+The Marrdja Botanical Walk (1.2km loop through the rainforest near Cape Tribulation) and the Dubuji Boardwalk (a mangrove ecosystem walk) are both first-rate free walks.
+The Daintree Rainforest Lodge and Cape Trib Beach House are fine overnight options for anyone wanting to experience the forest after dark, when the wildlife grows even more active.

 The Atherton Tablelands

-The Atherton Tablelands — a volcanic plateau 90 minutes southwest of Cairns — are completely different from the coast: cooler, lush, and filled with remarkable natural features.
-Lake Eacham and Lake Barrine are twin volcanic crater lakes of extraordinary clarity, both with short walking circuits through the surrounding rainforest and good swimming — the clear, tea-colored water is strikingly beautiful.
-The Millaa Millaa Falls, Zillie Falls, and Ellinjaa Falls form a short 20km waterfall circuit through dairy farming country — Millaa Millaa is the most photogenic, a classic wide-face falls dropping into a circular pool.
+The Atherton Tablelands — a volcanic plateau 90 minutes south-west of Cairns — feel a world apart from the coast: cooler, lush, and full of natural features.
+Lake Eacham and Lake Barrine are twin volcanic crater lakes of exceptional clarity, both ringed by short walking circuits through rainforest and good for a swim — the clear, tea-coloured water is strikingly beautiful.
+The Millaa Millaa Falls, Zillie Falls, and Ellinjaa Falls form a short 20km waterfall circuit through dairy country — Millaa Millaa is the most photogenic, a classic wide-face falls dropping into a circular pool.

 Millaa Millaa Falls Atherton Tablelands Queensland Australia tropical waterfall rainforest